ogein/Schola-Test/README.md

 For this test repo, you are required to complete this little exercise to show proficiency in github and ionic.

-- You are to create a simple TO-DO app (nothing too fancy designs have been provided)
+- You are to create a simple TO-DO app (nothing too fancy designs have been provided in the Schola Test Mock Up Folder)

 - Pages Needed
  - TO-DO List Page/Tab